-Elevator Technicians with little to no experience tend to make between $40140 and $59750 while the more experienced ones make over $94980 per year.
+Elevator Installers and Repairers with little to no experience tend to make between $40850 and $57290 while the more experienced ones can earn over $100680 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Elevator Technician is to move to a higher paying state like OR.
-Right now, the highest paying states for Elevator Technicians are OR, WA, CT, CA and NJ.
+One of the easiest ways to increase your salary as an Elevator Installer and Repairer is to move to a higher paying state like NV.
+Right now, the highest paying states for Elevator Installers and Repairers are NV, WA, MA, OR and IL.

-3 other factors that can increase your salary as An Elevator Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Elevator Installer and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Elevator Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Elevator Installers and Repairers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons